neonkore/yambar/README.md

 **f00bar** is a light-weight and configurable status panel (_bar_, for short) for X.

-It has a number of _modules_ that provides information in the form of _tags_.
+It has a number of _modules_ that provide information in the form of _tags_.
 For example, the _clock_ module has a _date_ tag that contains the current date.